jokeyrhyme/standard-editorconfig/README.md

 # standard-editorconfig

-one .editorconfig (http://editorconfig.org/) with standard settings for as many languages as possible
+one .editorconfig (http://editorconfig.org/) with standard settings for every language/format

 ## Installation

-Just copy this file to your project folder.
+Copy this file to your project folder.
 For convenience:

 - curl: